uiucsn/Astro-ORACLE/README.md

 # General file descriptions:

 * fits_to_parquet.py - Convert SNANA fits files to parquet files
-* parquet_to_LSST_Source.py - Convert the rows of the parquet files into LSST Source objects, which can be stored as astropy tables.
+* parquet_to_LSST_Source.py - Convert the rows of the parquet files into LSST Source objects, which can be stored as astropy tables
 * LSST_Source.py - Class for storing relevant data from the parquet files.
 Has additional functionality for data augmentation, flux curve plotting etc.
 * LSTM_model.py - Class for the LSTM classifier
-* train_LSTM_model.py - Script for training LSTM classifier.
+* train_LSTM_model.py - Script for training LSTM classifier
+* class_summaries.py - Summarize the number of objects in each class and the length of the TS data for each of those objects
+* dataloader.py - Convert the astropy tables to tensors.
+Augment the data with padding/truncation and transforms if necessary
+* loss.py - Loss function for hierarchical classification
+* taxonomy.py - Utility function for the taxonomy used for this work

 ## STEP 1 - Convert the data to a more usable form: